 Their love is young and fragile.
 Can it survive the dangers of a rodeo cowboy’s life?

-This is the sweet version of Stampede of Love; on a heat scale of 1 - 5, it ranks about a 1.5 or so.
+This is the "swexy" (sweet + sexy) version of Stampede of Love, and on a heat scale of 1 - 5, it ranks about a 3.
 It is a standalone novella in the Long Valley series, and is only available to newsletter subscribers - it cannot be found on any bookstore shelves!
 With that in mind, enjoy this brief excerpt!

 (Rex and Kimber have just met in a bar, and sparks are flying...)